Smile-SA/palindrome.js/README.md

 ### Motivation

 Idea behind this project is to go one step further current monitoring and dashboards solutions, by enabling a scalable and user oriented, 3D monitoring probe for multi-dimensional and heterogeneous sets of data points.
-Compatible ue cases are various, from comparing system metrics with external indicators, to stacking up multi-tenancy informations groups for measuring differences or similarities, ```Palindrome.js``` can both be used as a live UI component for a larger BI dashboard, or as the signal source for a computer-vision based workflow.
+Compatible use cases are various, from comparing system metrics with external indicators, to stacking up multi-tenancy informations groups for measuring differences or similarities, ```Palindrome.js``` can both be used as a live UI component for a larger BI dashboard, or as the signal source for a computer-vision based workflow.

 ## Tech/framework used
 Project is created with: